Helder-Lucau/Phase-3-SQLAlchemy-Code-Challenge/README.md

 The `reviews` table should also have:  - A `star_rating` column that stores an integer.

 After creating the `reviews` table using a migration, use the `seeds.py` file to create instances of all your classes so you can test your code.

-**Once you've set up your tables**, work on building out the following deliverables.

 # Object Relationship Methods